 Caldwell, N.J., Feb.
-10, 2014 – Caldwell College Student Government Association leaders David Reeth and Katie Flynn attended the East Coast Catholic Colleges and Universities Affordability Summit at Georgetown University Jan.
+10, 2014 – Caldwell University Student Government Association leaders David Reeth and Katie Flynn attended the East Coast Catholic Colleges and Universities Affordability Summit at Georgetown University Jan.
 31 to Feb.
 1.

 Reeth, the president of Caldwell’s SGA, said it was a wonderful opportunity to collaborate on national issues affecting students including affordability and value, civic engagement, student debt and finances, immigration, student health, sustainability, and Catholic identity on campuses.
 “Networking with other colleges along the east coast is a key step in bringing national awareness to the importance of student government and the issues our constituents face,” he explained.